gsuuon/model.nvim/README.md

 Count to three
 ```

-Run `:Mchat` to get the assistant response.
-You can edit any of the messages, params, options or system message (first line if it starts with `> `) as necessary throughout the conversation.
+Run `:Mchat` in the new buffer to get the assistant response.
+You can edit any of the messages, params, options or system instruction (the first line, if it starts with `> `) as necessary throughout the conversation.
 You can also copy/paste to a new buffer, `:set ft=mchat` and run `:Mchat`.

 You can save the buffer with an `.mchat` extension to continue the chat later using the same settings shown in the header. `mchat` comes with some syntax highlighting and folds to show the various chat parts - name of the chatprompt runner, options and params in the header, and a system message.